CalebWhiting/runelite-plugin-action-progress/README.md

 ## Changes
 - `1.09`
 	- Add support for javelins
+	- Add support to show ticks instead of seconds
 - `1.08`
 	- Add vertical mode when resizing
 	- Add support for Plank make (Needs to be tested by someone with the proper magic level)